Altinn/altinn-notifications/sql/README.md

 This folder contains SQL scripts for manual database operations that need to be run independently in specific environments (test, staging, production).

+**How to use:** Connect to the database using pgAdmin on the VM (image), then copy and execute these scripts in the query tool.

 ## Cancel Orders by Sender References

 ### Overview